Stomach Pain that Comes and Goes in Waves: Causes Explained simply.

 A- Inflammatory bowel disease (Crohn’s and ulcerative colitis).

 A relatively less frequent condition.
-However inflammatory bowel diseases (IBD) typically presents with abdominal pain that is colicky (short waves of pain).
+However inflammatory bowel diseases (IBD) typically present with abdominal pain that is colicky (short waves of pain).

 In IBD, immune dysregulation causes chronic inflammation and ulcers in the colon (ulcerative colitis).
 Also, the inflammation and ulcers may involve the entire gut tract (Crohn’s disease).